Afrikaans

-An estimated 90 to 95% of the vocabulary is of Dutch origin with adopted words from other languages including German and the Khoisan languages of Southern Africa.
-Differences with Dutch include a more analytic-type morphology and grammar, and some pronunciations.
+Although Afrikaans has adopted words from other languages, including German, Malay, and Khoisan languages, an estimated 90 to 95% of its vocabulary is of Dutch origin.
+Differences between Afrikaans and Dutch often lie in the more analytic morphology and grammar of Afrikaans, and different spellings.
 There is a large degree of mutual intelligibility between the two languages, especially in written form.